dkvz/certificate-expiration-checker/README.md

 ```

 # TODO
+- [ ] Add an option for a daemon mode.
 - [x] Add a version string somewhere and a version arg, I'm noticing I don't know what version of the app I have on which server.
 - [x] Add an extra option to not send email.
 It's annoying to have to fiddle with the config file.
 - [x] My way of processing command line args is horrible, I could pop the args I already found from the vector or better yet just browse the whole list once and set a list of flags, struct or something.